Whether it’s your first or your 51st, here’s how to plan a church weekend away and make it a great success.

 Liaise with the centre, providing them with all necessary information and double-check booking conditions to ensure you have discussed any special arrangements, diets, facilities etc. Here at The Quinta we are happy to discuss ideas and we like to stay in touch.
-So please contact us. often we can help with advice, ideas or suggestions.
+So please contact us.
+Often we can help with advice, ideas or suggestions.

-Allocate bedrooms and prepare a list for centre.
+Allocate bedrooms and prepare a list for the centre.
 This is really important for us to have in case there is an emergency and we make it easy for you by providing bedlists for each unit.
 You’ll find they are a useful planning tool.

 Prepare and circulate an information letter and timetable to all delegates.
 This will really help to set expectations and enable people to prepare.
 Remember to tell people what to bring – what bedding they need, boots for muddy walks, swimming kit, sports kit etc.